GustavePate/gustavepate.github.io/_posts/2013-07-14-android-keyboard-layout-logitech-tablet-keyboard.md

 ---
 layout: post
-title:  A custom android layout for logitech tablet keyboard
+title:  "Tutorial: A custom android layout for logitech tablet keyboard"
 published: true
 description: "In this tutorial, we will see howto make a custom layout for an android bluetooth keyboard and by the way, i will give you the logitech tablet keyboard layout to download"
 categories: [android]